-One day, your child will break a rule, refuse to cooperate and test her limits.
+One day, your child will break a rule, refuse to cooperate and test his limits.
 Before that happens, you need to set up a discipline plan for your child.

 Fair, consistent, appropriate discipline will give your child a solid foundation for childhood.